WoW Midnight Healer Tier List - May 2026 Update

 Weaknesses?
 Squishy.
 24k HP Monks run dungeons regularly.
 If you stand in Magisters' Terrace fire, you delete yourself.
 Mana management mid-key is tight without proper crowd control from your DPS.
 Spirit of the Crane healing is weak so you're purely external healing, not healing yourself.

-Play this if: You have good positioning and want high damage output while healing.
+Play this if: You have good positioning and want S-tier throughput while healing.
 You like playing optimally with Brewmaster tanks.

 Discipline Priest

 March 24 hotfix: all damage reduced 12%.
 But Power Word: Shield absorption buffed 15%, Flash Heal buffed 15%.
-Atonement damage scaling was capped and rebuffed on March 17, so the net is "you're still top 4 damage dealer among healers but your trash damage farming is nerfed."
-In raids, Power Infusion snapshots on raid cooldowns and makes your damage windows ridiculous.
-You're basically a DPS with heals bolted on.
-Settled at A-tier in April after the March nerf dust cleared.
+Atonement damage scaling was capped and rebuffed on March 17, so the net is "you're still solid damage dealer among healers but trash damage farming is lower."
+In raids, Power Infusion snapshots on raid cooldowns and makes your damage windows strong.
+You're a healer with DPS toolkit bolted on.
+Settled at A-tier in May as the reliable damage-dealer healer pick.

 The Disc playstyle: spam shields on tank during pull, stand behind DPS, shadow mend reactive spikes, damage everything with Smite/Penance.
-Penance damage on March 17 got 20% buffed, so it's still your #1 damage ability.
+Penance damage is your #1 damage ability.
 Contrition (Penance triggers Atonement) means you're healing through damage, which is efficient.
-March 9 fix made Plea healing actually work with Mastery talents which was a huge QOL change.
+Plague was a huge QOL change that made Plea healing actually viable with Mastery talents.

 Weaknesses?
-Mana.
-Shields cost mana, shields fail if someone is already shielded and takes damage outside the shield.
-Atonement is delayed healing – if your tank takes a 300k spike, you can't save them with pure healing.
+Mana management.
+Shields cost mana and shields fail if someone is already shielded and takes damage outside the shield.
+Atonement is delayed healing – if your tank takes a 300k spike, you can't save them with pure healing alone.
 You're reacting, not preventing.
+Also, healer damage is very low this season compared to previous expansions, so your damage contribution matters less.

-Play this if: You want to top damage meters while healing.
-You're comfortable planning heals 3 seconds in advance.
+Play this if: You want consistent healing with damage uptime.
+You're comfortable planning heals a few seconds in advance.

 Restoration Shaman

-Climbed to S-tier in April because people realized damage reduction + utility beats raw HPS at high keys.
-Chain Heal now jumps 4 targets and heals for real numbers.
-Rejuvenation?
-Doesn't exist.
+Climbed to S-tier in May because Healing Tide Totem and Spirit Link are essential cooldowns for high-key survival.
+Chain Heal jumps 4 targets and heals for real numbers.
+Healing Rain provides consistent passive healing.
 Group healing?
 Shaman has it.
 Tank healing?
 Riptide + Healing Wave covers it.
-Spirit Link is the single best cooldown for surviving Belo'ren's phase transition in March on Quel'Danas raid.
+Spirit Link is the single best cooldown for surviving dangerous phases in raid and dungeon mechanics.
 Cleanse utility on Nexus-Point makes this the best PUG pick.

-April changes: none to Shaman from March.
+May changes: no patch changes to Shaman this season.
 This healer hasn't been touched since January, which means Blizz thinks it's balanced.
 It's not flashy but it's consistent.
-Every key from +7 to +18 is the same playstyle.
+Every key from +7 to +18 is the same solid playstyle.
 Every raid farm run is the same.
 Your DPS doesn't care because you're never the weak link.
+Essential cooldowns pushed it to S-tier.

 Weaknesses?
 Damage output is lowest among all healers.
-You're heal-only.
+You're heal-only with zero damage contribution.
 CC is instant Hex but that's it.
 Movement is normal (unlike Druid sprintforms, Monk transcendence, Priest shields).
 Earthen Wall Totem is your only defensive and it's not personal.

 Play this if: You want the role to feel like healing, not DPS.
-You like being tanky.
+You like being reliable.
 You're the best PUG healer that can't fail.

 Holy Paladin

-Climbed to S-tier in April.
-Beacon healing is cracked.
+Dropped to A-tier in May after early meta excitement settled.
+Beacon healing is strong.
 Beacon your tank for 30 sec and every single Flash of Light you cast also heals the Beacon target for 50% value.
-In 5-man dungeons where there's one tank, you're doubling your healing.
-Holy Light (your cast heal) crits hard when geared and makes raid bosses a joke.
-The damage reduction package (shields, barriers) keeps tanks alive through spike mechanics better than raw HPS, which is why April meta shifted hard toward Paladins.
+In 5-man dungeons where there's one tank, you're doubling healing efficiency.
+Holy Light (your cast heal) crits hard when geared.
+The damage reduction package (shields, barriers) helps tank survival.

-Play this if: You want burst single-target healing with damage reduction.
-Your group has good positioning.
-You're the sleeper S-tier pick that everyone slept on.
+Play this if: You want burst single-target healing.
+Your group has good positioning and gear.
+You're the solid A-tier pick that shines with optimized groups.

 Preservation Evoker